The principal claim to fame of the HAL/S computer language is

 Compilation successful.
 Results in "HALSFC Wed Aug 21 07:14:36 AM CDT 2024.results".

-files.
-Every time you run HALSFC, a new
+Every time you run HALSFC, a new results-directory is

 HAL/S REL32V0 T I T A N S Y S T E M S C O R P .
 AUGUST 8, 2024 12:51:35.21 PAGE 1